cmantas/simple_log/README.md

 #Simple Log for Python
 ----------------------

-simple_log provides is a simplistic wrapper for python logging module.
+simple_log provides is a simplistic wrapper for python 'logging' module.
 It is supposed to be used as a drop in replacement for "print" for people who cannot be bothered to set up proper logging.

-It allows logging for any type and count of messages but sacrifices being able to parse arguments.
+It allows logging for any type and count of messages but sacrifices being able to pass arguments in methods 'debug'/'info', etc..

-Its functions are NOT interchangable with those in the logging module but follow a close resemblance.
+Its methods are NOT interchangable with those in 'logging' module but follow a close resemblance.

 ##Basic